Skip to main content

 When is the best time to sign up for Medicare Part D?

 The best time to sign up for Medicare Part D coverage is when you start Medicare.
-Otherwise you may face a Part D late enrollment penalty.
-Yes, there’s a Part D late enrollment penalty to match the Part B late enrollment penalty, but the Part D penalty is calculated a bit differently.
+Otherwise, you may face a Part D late enrollment penalty.
+Note: there's also a Part B late enrollment penalty, but the Part D penalty is calculated a bit differently.

-In other words, wait a year to sign up and you’ll owe 12% more every month thereafter for the rest of your life!
+In other words, wait a year to sign up and you’ll owe 12% more every month going forward for the rest of your life!

-For this reason, I recommend signing up for a prescription drug plan even if you do not take any medications.
-There is a drug plan in every zip code that costs only a couple of cups of coffee per month.
-It’s worth signing up on time to avoid the headache of lifetime penalties.
-And if you and your doctor decide to add a new prescription in midyear, then you’ll have prescription insurance and will not need to stress out over how to pay for it.
+To avoid the headache of lifetime penalities, it's a good idea to sign up for a prescription drug plan even if you do not take any medications.
+There are affordable drug plans in every ZIP code.
+And if you and your doctor decide to add a new prescription in during the year, you’ll have prescription insurance and will not need to wonder how to pay for it.

 Keep proof of creditable prescription coverage (and avoid the penalty)

 If you choose to delay starting Medicare, you will need proof that you had prescription coverage at least as good as what you would have received under Medicare.
-Most types of employer coverage meet this standard, and your employer should send you a letter attesting to the fact that they have “creditable” coverage.
+Most types of employer coverage meet this standard.
+Your employer should send you a letter attesting to the fact that they have “creditable” coverage.
 Keep that letter.

 Here’s why you need it: After signing up for a Part D plan, you will be required to provide a “creditable coverage attestation” to your Part D insurance carrier.
 If you can’t provide appropriate documentation, then you will have to pay the Part D late enrollment penalty for each month you should have had creditable prescription coverage.